gazcn007/gazcn007/README.md

 #### Carl's updates
 - 🔭 I’m currently working on [Patternize.io](https://patternize.github.io/)
-- 🚀 Trying to do something cool in the metaverse space
+- 🚀 Trying to do something cool in the AI space

 <br/>